lalovic01/MindCraft/README.md

 - Save and load your mind maps
 - Drag and drop interface
 - Export and share your creations
+- **Center Map: Return the map to its initial centered position.**
+- **Auto Arrange Nodes: Arrange the nodes in an organized layout.**
+- **Interactive Onboarding Guide: A step-by-step guide for new users.**
+- **Mobile-Friendly Design: Improved touch interactions for mobile devices.**

 ### Installation